 Request a free sample copy or view report summary: U.S. Imaging Services Market Report

-Hospitals held the largest share of 38.56% in 2024, owing to the increasing prevalence of various conditions such as cancer and cardiac disorders.
+By end use, the hospitals segment held the largest market share in the U.S. market in 2025, owing to the increasing prevalence of various conditions such as cancer and cardiac disorders.

-Grand View Research has segmented U.S. imaging services market report based on modality and end-use:
+Grand View Research has segmented the U.S. imaging services market based on technology, application, and end use:

 Ultrasound